astramieri/data-management-foundations/docs/data_mesh.md

 # Data Mesh Architecture

 Data Mesh aims to improve business outcomes by driving more data-centric solutions.
-Much like what we've been talking about lately and also encourages our customers to take a more modern approach to their data architecture.

 A mindset shift is the most important first step toward using Data Mesh.

 **Design Thinking** methodologies bring proven techniques that help break down the organizational silos frequently blocking cross-functional innovation.